“Der Reich-Ranicki des jazz” Die Welt

 In 1995 Stuart Nicholson appeared as speaker at the UK Year of Literature and Writing in Swansea to give readings from his published works and discuss jazz criticism.

-Since 1995, Stuart Nicholson has annually contributed to American magazine Downbeat’s annual Critic’s Poll.
+Since 1995, Stuart Nicholson has regularly contributed to American magazine Downbeat’s annual Critic’s Poll.

 In February 1996 he was invited by Cambridge University to respond to Gunther Schuller (the 1994 Pulitzer Prize Winner for Music Composition) whose three day lecture ‘The History of Jazz’ was the subject of the prestigious Tanner Lecture Series.